We're Your Chimney and Fireplace Partner!

 * First Name * Last Name * Phone Need information regarding: Email

 Bricks, or chips from bricks, on the ground next to the chimney.
 Discoloration of remaining bricks in the structure.
 Noticeable gaps between bricks.
-Efflorescence – a white, chalky powder – on your Barton chimney’s exterior.
+Efflorescence – a white, chalky powder – lining your Barton chimney’s exterior.

 Tuckpointing - grinding out and replacing deteriorated mortar – is sometimes all that’s involved.
-Adding optional ChimneySaver water repellent tacks five years onto Butler Chimneys’ standard five-year warranty, promising a decade of protection from the elements.
+Adding optional ChimneySaver water repellent tacks five years onto Butler Chimneys’ normal five-year warranty, promising a decade of protection from the elements.

 The chimney is reconstructed with fresh bricks and new mortar to building code height.
 Butler Chimneys works to match colors of new bricks to originals; bricks can be stained, if needed.